Skip to content

 • typed Rust structs remain wrappers over HolonReference, so behavior can evolve without creating new wire types

-Migration work must preserve the semantic distinction between the canonical dance name requested by the caller, the local DanceType descriptor resolved by the host, the descriptor that affords the dance, the implementation selected by the runtime, the response holon returned by successful execution, the response body holon that carries result state, and HolonError returned by failed execution.
+The cutover preserves the semantic distinction between the canonical dance name requested by the caller, the DanceType descriptor resolved through the affording holon's effective affordances, the descriptor that affords the dance, the implementation selected by the runtime, the response holon returned by successful execution, the response body holon that carries result state, and HolonError returned by failed execution.

 6) Deferred Design Decisions